 Commercial LED Lighting Projects in Clearwater, FL

 Whether you have a big commercial lighting project lined up such as a parking lot structure or office building, or even want to upgrade on your residential lighting fixtures, you have probably come across the term LED lighting.
 LED stands for light emitting diode and is a different form of bulb.
 But what is there to know about LEDs and how does it differ from other traditional lighting products such as ILBs (Incandescent Light Bulbs) or CFLs (Compact Fluorescent Lamp).
-Here are a few common questions that a highly experienced electrician in Clearwater, FL has answered for you:
+So if you’re considering a residential or commercial LED lighting project, this article is the one for you.
+Here are a few common questions that a highly experienced electrician in Clearwater, FL has answered:

 What Is LED?